Coal and petrol as our natural sources

-Coal and petroleum are generated out of the degradation of bio-mass buried at different layers of the earth.
-When the biomass gets decomposed for many decades, slowly they take the form of fuel such as coal.
-The underlying material of fossils contain the combination of the vast majority of moist forests with huge trees, shrubs and many ferns that underwent their life -cycle and withered away.
-As a result, the residues get accumulated at different layers of the earth for millions of years to form a plaque of reserves.
-Since there is a lot of heat inside the earth`s crust, the materials undergo physical and chemical changes resulting in the formation of carbon-rich material known as fossil fuels.
+Coal and petroleum are produced from the centuries-old decayed matter deposited under deep, hard rocks.
+The biological wastes undergo biodegradation, as a result, they gradually get into the reservoirs of energy in their crude form, but it takes a very long time.
+Fossil fuel is the age-old collection of the vast majority of moist forests including huge trees, shrubs and many ferns that sustained their life -cycle and withered away.
+As a result, the residues are accumulated at different layers of the earth for millions of years to form a plaque-like reserves.
+Since the earth`s crust is so hot, the matter undergoes physical and chemical changes resulting in the formation of carbon-rich material fossil fuels.
 Later on, The carbon plaques that survive for millions of years turn into coal reserves.
 Coal is a readily combustible rock with more than 50% of carbon mass in it.
-Coal is of three types depending on the amount of oxygen, carbon and hydrogen they contain, they are:
+3 principal types of coal are Lignite, Bituminous and Anthracite.

 Formation of petroleum

 Petroleum is a fossil found in its liquid form under normal temperature.
-The liquid is produced as a result of prolonged decomposition of organic(dead) matter beneath the surface of the earth.
-The biological material accumulated under different layers of the earth undergoes a series of changes resulting in the formation of crude oil.
+The liquid is produced as a result of prolonged decomposition of organic(dead) matter laid between the impervious and reservoir rocks.
+The biological materials accumulated under these layers undergoes a series of thermodynamic and mechanical changes resulting in the formation of crude oil.
 Crude oil is the combination of many products hence the crude oil must be refined before using them.
-Some of the usable petroleum products are petrol, gasoline, diesel, kerosene, tar, heavy fuel oil, plastic items, lubricants, special, special gasoline for aviation, paraffin, and diesel.
+Some usable petroleum products of crude includes petrol, gasoline, diesel, kerosene, tar, heavy fuel oil, plastic items, lubricants, special, special gasoline for aviation, paraffin, and diesel.

 Fossil fuel reserves